Running Generative Design

 To run an optimization process in Generative Design, follow these steps:

-2. Create a new study and select 'Optimize' as the generation method (see the 'Solvers' section for more information).
+Select a graph and select Optimize as the generation method (see the Solvers section for more information).

-3. Under 'Inputs', make sure that all of your desired inputs are present.
-For inputs that should not change on each run, set the desired value and uncheck the box alongside it.
+Under Inputs, make sure that all of your desired inputs are present.
+For inputs that should not change on each run, uncheck the box alongside it and set the desired value.

-4. Under 'Outputs', go through each objective and set the optimization goal you want to achieve - 'Maximize', 'Minimize' or 'Ignore'.
+Under Set goals, go through each objective and set the optimization goal you want to achieve - Maximize or Minimize.

-5. Under 'Settings', set a population size - this represents the number of options that Generative Design will create in each generation.
+Under Generation settings, set a population size or use the default value.
+This represents the number of options that Generative Design will create in each generation.

-6. Under 'Settings', set the amount of generations you want to create.
+Under Generation settings, can set the number of generations you want to create, or use the default value.
 Remember that each new generation is a range of options that falls between the two best designs from the previous generation.

-7. Finally, click 'Generate' to run your optimization process.
+Finally, click Generate to run your optimization process.